MrOplus/warp-docker/README.md

-# Cloudflare WARP SOCKS5 Proxy
+# Cloudflare WARP SOCKS5 Proxy (Proxy Mode Only)

-A Docker container that provides a SOCKS5 proxy server routing all traffic through Cloudflare WARP.
+A Docker container that provides a SOCKS5 proxy server routing traffic through Cloudflare WARP in **proxy mode only**.
+This implementation does not support full VPN mode - it only works as a SOCKS5 proxy.
 Supports both consumer WARP and Cloudflare for Teams (Zero Trust) configurations.

 ## 🚀 Features

 - **SOCKS5 Proxy Server** on port 1080 (mapped to host port 51080)
+- **Proxy Mode Only** - Routes traffic through WARP proxy, not full VPN tunnel
 - **Cloudflare WARP Integration** with automatic registration and connection
 - **Zero Trust Support** with token-based team registration
 - **Persistent Configuration** with volume mounting